 Corporations are automatically allowed an extension of up to six months to file a return without filing an extension form.
-This is an extension of time to file the return - NOT an extension of time to pay taxes.
+This is NOT an extension of time to pay your taxes - it is only an extension of time to file your return.
 To avoid penalty, the prepayment requirements must be met on or before the original return due date and the return must be filed within the six-month extension period.